UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/setup.md

 Pre-requisites

 1. Nao version 2.8.6.23 uses older python version.
 2. Go to [Softbank](http://doc.aldebaran.com/2-5/dev/python/index.html) download the python sdk for your operating system.
+This website is not up-to-date.
+The instructions on getting the Python SDK are not correct.
+Go to [aldebaran.com support](https://aldebaran.com/en/support/kb/nao6/downloads/nao6-software-downloads/), create an account log in and you can download the 2.8.6 - Python 2.7 SDK from downloads > SDK.
 3. Python 2.7 is needed.
 4. Installation guide is available at [Softbank](http://doc.aldebaran.com/2-5/dev/python/install_guide.html)